 - Change the icon size via

 Icon Size > Notebookbar > Large.
 If you feel the icons are small, you can change them.
-However, I feel to make it more Office-like, the large settings work better.
+However, I think to make it more Office-like, the large settings work better.

-In Windows, however, it looks better because it uses system font, color palette.
+In Windows, however, it looks better because it uses a system font and colour palette.

-These are some settings that you can use, however, you can play around with more customizations, icons, and themes as you wish.
-If you fancy dark mode in LibreOffice, you may want to read our tutorial – how to enable dark mode in LibreOffice.
+These are some settings that you can use.
+However, you can play around with more customizations, icons, and themes as you wish.
+If you fancy dark mode in LibreOffice, you may want to read our tutorial – on how to enable dark mode in LibreOffice.

 Microsoft Office is undoubtedly the market leader in the Office productivity space.
 There is a reason for it, it comes with decades of development, and it’s not a free product.
-In fact, the latest Office 365 Home usage price is around ~7 USD per month for 3 to 4 devices.
-Which is a bit pricy if you ask me.
+The latest Office 365 Home usage price is around ~7 USD per month for 3 to 4 devices, which is a bit pricy if you ask me.

-Whereas LibreOffice is free and community developed headed by The Document Foundation.
-Hence, the development is slower and features arrive late.
-It is not trying to be Microsoft Office but gives millions of users, schools, non-profits, colleges, students an opportunity to work and learn using a free office suite.
+Whereas LibreOffice is free and community-developed and headed by The Document Foundation.
+It is not trying to be Microsoft Office, but it allows millions of users, schools, non-profits, colleges, and students to work and learn using a free office suite.
+Hence, the development is slower, and features arrive late.

 Hence, it is beneficial if it can mimic the basic look and feel to make it like Microsoft Office to increase LibreOffice’s adoption.
 And I hope this guide serves a little purpose in that direction.